department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 You can fill out a pre-need eligibility application to determine if you can get a VA headstone or marker.
 Learn more about [pre-need eligibility](https://www.va.gov/burials-memorials/pre-need-eligibility/).

-**Note:** In their time of need, when a family member submits a [Claim for Standard Government Headstone or Marker](https://www.va.gov/vaforms/va/pdf/va40-1330.pdf), they should include this note in block 27: "Decedent has a VA pre-need decision letter."
+**Note:** In their time of need, when a family member files a claim for a headstone or marker, they should include this note in block 27: "Decedent has a VA pre-need decision letter."

 ### Is a family member buried in a private cemetery eligible for memorial items?